kishkash555/biu/Dissertation/meeting2/literature.md

 ![efficient frontier1](meeting2/efficient_frontier3.png)

----

-Effective compression allows us to attain performance not attainable with SGD from the same size network
+Effective compression should allow us to attain performance otherwise attainable only with larger networks.

 ---